StockSharp/doc/en/topics/designer/strategies/using_code/python/first_strategy.md

-# Example of a Strategy in C#
+# Example of a Strategy in Python

-Creating a strategy from source code will be illustrated using the example of an SMA strategy - a similar SMA strategy example, assembled from cubes in the section [Creating an Algorithm from Cubes](../using_visual_designer/first_strategy.md).
+Creating a strategy from source code will be illustrated using the example of an SMA strategy - a similar SMA strategy example, assembled from cubes in the section [Creating an Algorithm from Cubes](../../using_visual_designer/first_strategy.md).

-This section will not describe the constructs of the C# language (as well as [Strategy](../../../api/strategies.md), on the basis of which strategies are created), but features for the code to work in **Designer** will be mentioned.
+This section will not describe the constructs of the Python language (as well as [Strategy](../../../../api/strategies.md), on the basis of which strategies are created), but features for the code to work in **Designer** will be mentioned.

 > [!TIP]
-> Strategies created in **Designer** are compatible with strategies created in [API](../../../api.md) due to the use of a common base class [Strategy](../../../api/strategies.md).
-This makes running such strategies outside of **Designer** significantly easier than [diagrams](../../live_execution/running_strategies_outside_of_designer.md).
+> Strategies created in **Designer** are compatible with strategies created in [API](../../../../api.md) due to the use of a common base class [Strategy](../../../../api/strategies.md).
+This makes running such strategies outside of **Designer** significantly easier than [diagrams](../../../live_execution/running_strategies_outside_of_designer.md).

 1. Strategy parameters are created through a special approach: